themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 ### Presentation video

-The Hackaton terms require me to provide the jury, except than with you know, the code, or I suppose at least part of it, a presentation video for the project.
+The Hackaton terms require me to provide the jury a presentation video for the project.
+I've been kinda late producing that.
+The reason is pretty clear if you watched the rest of the livestreams and followed me on X.

+Anyway, since I've produced like full 24 hours of video content in two weeks, I hope the jury will allow me to consider valid the presentation video I'm gonna publish in the next hours.

+Below, there's the stub Rick Roll I had uploaded whan I've joined the Hackaton.

 [![Project's Presentation video](project-presentation-video.gif)]("https://github.com/themartiancompany/seamless-transactions-infinite-possibilities-hackaton/blob/main/project-presentation-video.mp4")

 ### Licenses

-All the projects I do write are usually released under the terms of the GNU Affero General Public License version 3, but I'm not actually sure that license is allowed by the hackaton terms, so we'll see if I will have to release some work using a non-copyleft, less strict license, in particular because if I remember correctly, Google does not like much that license.
+All the projects I do write are released by Pellegrino Prevete under the terms of the GNU Affero General Public License version 3.

-I have sent an e-mail to the Stack Up team and I'm currently awaiting for an answer.